 - a pinch of salt

-- onion (chopped and fried in olive oil)
+- 1 onion chopped and fried in olive oil

-- In a saucepan combine freekeh with water, chicken stock cube, salt, and olive oil.
+- In a saucepan combine freekeh with water or stock, salt, and olive oil.
 Bring to boil, cover and then allow to simmer for 35-40 minutes or until water is absorbed.

-- to grill the chicken simple chop and fry an onion, then place it in a baking dish along with the chicken pieces tossed in spices, olive oil, and add some water.
-Grill until chicken is cooked and golden brown.
+- To roast the chicken simple chop and fry an onion, then place it in a baking dish along with the chicken pieces tossed in baharat, olive oil, and add some water.
+Roast until chicken is cooked and golden brown.

-- Fry fairly long slices of onion in olive oil and top the freekeh with some fried pine nuts, and walnuts.
+- Fry fairly long slices of onion in olive oil and top the freekeh with some roasted pine nuts, and almonds.
 Serve with plain yogurt on the side.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.